Everything You Need to Know About Car Suspension and Handling

 The difference between a "true" MacPherson and a "pseudo" MacPherson is the addition of a lower wishbone to the MacPherson strut (vertical damper combination).
 Thus, the function of guiding the wheel plane is no longer done via the lower arm and the anti-roll bar but by the lower triangle.
 The advantage of Pseudo MacPherson is that it allows the car maker to omit the anti-roll bar, since this has no function in guidance.
 This reduces production costs and axle mass.
 For light vehicles, the stiffness of the springs may be sufficient to ensure stability of the body in a roll.
 If an anti-roll bar exists, then the latter is fixed on rods, which are themselves fixed on the strut under the spring.

-A pseudo MacPherson with an independent pivot has the advantage of decoupling the camber angle settings and the pivot axis position.
-This type of suspension is mainly used on sports vehicles.
-The downside is higher cost than a typical pseudo MacPherson.
+A pseudo-MacPherson with an independent pivot has the advantage of decoupling the camber angle settings and the pivot axis position.
+This type of suspension is mainly used in sports vehicles.
+The downside is higher cost than a typical pseudo-MacPherson.

 With an adaptive suspension system, air suspension ensures a constant level to both axles, regardless of load.
 Four height sensors ensure a continuous identification of the distance between the axles and the body.
 If the control unit notes a change in the specified distance, it activates a compressor that balances the pressure in the spring elements using solenoid valves.
 Within a few fractions of a second, the specified distance is found.
 By preventing the sagging of the rear of the vehicle under the weight of a load, the adaptive suspension increases safety and comfort.
 Speed-sensitive level adjustments also help to save fuel while improving handling and performance.
 The stability in cornering is also improved by differential locking in the axle springs.